One of the most popular buzzwords when it comes to building muscle is… protein.

 Should I be eating more or less protein than all those guys say?

-Well, let me talk to you about the variables that will affect your decision.
+But, let me talk to you about the variables that will affect your decision.

 And let’s consider the official range 0.8g-1.3g/1lb of bodyweight that we’re going to work in that matches with the latest research and case studies.